mattporritt/moodle-fileconverter_librelambda-aws_stack/README.md

 ```
 This second command should return: Login succeeded.

 Now you can build the Docker image and tag it with the ECR repository URI.
+Building will take a lot time.
 First, navigate to the `lambda` directory containing the Dockerfile and run the following command to build the image:
 ```bash
 docker build -t libreoffice-lambda .